sahib/misc/performance/5_concurrent.rst

     * forking: Spawn a new process per request.
     * preforking: Use a pool of worker process.
     * threaded: Spawn a new thread per request.
-    * prethreaded: Use a pool of woerk threads.
+    * prethreaded: Use a pool of work threads.
     * poll: Single threaded using the poll() syscall.
     * epoll: Single threaded using the epoll() syscall.